-Translators who are members of the International Association of Conference Translators (AITC) and interpreters who are members of the International Association of Conference Interpreters (AIIC) can contribute to the CPIT in order to receive a pension on retirement (in the form of a monthly income or a lump sum or a combination of the two).
+The CPIT offers its members the possibility to receive a pension on retirement (in the form of a monthly income or a lump sum or a combination of the two).

 The Fund also offers disability benefits, a widow's or widower's pension for pensioners' spouses (or a partner's pension in the event of the death of an unmarried pensioner) and, in the event of the death of a member prior to retirement, payment of the entire vested principal to his or her heirs.

-The Fund currently has more than 400 members.
-Proof of work as a conference translator or interpreter for major international organisations is a prerequisite for joining the Fund (entry is automatic for members or candidate members of AITC or AIIC).
-In addition, members under the age of 30 are exempted from the payment of costs for a period of up to two years (see Advantages).
+Proof of work as a translator, interpreter or member of a related profession is a prerequisite for joining the Fund (entry is automatic for members or candidate members of AITC or AIIC).
+In addition, attractive conditions are offered to members under the age of 30 (see Advantages).